progrium/bashstyle/README.md

    * If script is also usable as library, call it using `[[ "$0" == "$BASH_SOURCE" ]] && main "$@"`
  * Always use `local` when setting variables, unless there is reason to use `declare`
    * Exception being rare cases when you are intentionally setting a variable in an outer scope.
+ * Variable names should be lowercase unless exported to environment.
  * Always use `set -eo pipefail`.
 Fail fast and be aware of exit codes.
    * Use `|| true` on programs that you intentionally let exit non-zero.
  * Never use deprecated style.
 Most notably: